Dr. Burt Eno, president of Rainbow River

 1. In many cases, they would achieve only a small fraction, sometimes less than a quarter, of the nitrogen reduction necessary to meet water quality standards, not the full amount required by law.

-2. The plans also freeze Florida's population at 2017 levels, addressing the nutrient pollution that existed in 2017, with no plans for the increases in pollution loads as our population and development grow.
+2. The plans freeze Florida's population at 2017 levels.
+The pollution they did address considered only what existed in 2017, with no plans for the increases in pollution loads as our population and development grow.

 BMAPs are in place for 20 years before being reconsidered, so the Florida Springs Council and our member groups were forced to make a tough decision: do we allow the plans to be put into place, and accept increased springs pollution for the next 20 years at least, or do we band together to challenge the FDEP in court?

 There's only one right answer here.
-We joined forces with member groups including Ichetucknee Alliance, Our Santa Fe River, Rainbow River Conservation, Save the Manatee Club, Sierra Club, and Silver Springs Alliance and filed a legal challenge against DEP to write new plans.
+We joined forces with member groups including Ichetucknee Alliance, Our Santa Fe River, Rainbow River Conservation, Save the Manatee Club, Sierra Club, and Silver Springs Alliance, and several individuals and filed a legal challenge against DEP to write new plans.

-In November of 2019 we spent two weeks in arguing this case.
+In November of 2019 we spent two weeks in court arguing this case.

 It took nearly TWO YEARS (yes, that was incredibly out of the ordinary, most cases take a matter of months at most) after the end of the hearing to get a ruling, which was not in our favor.
 The judge’s final order did not address whether the state’s Basin Action Management Plans would succeed, but focused instead on if the plans “complied with the applicable statutory framework and legislative intent.”

-In other words, the judge ruled that the state’s only requirement was to provide the plans, regardless of whether or not they would work.
+In other words, the judge agreed with DEP argument that the state’s only requirement was to provide the plans.
+Regardless of whether or not they would work.